Clockwork28/algorithms/rnp (onp)/README.md

-# ONP Converter – Infix to Postfix (Reverse Polish Notation)
+# RNP Converter – Infix to Postfix (Reverse Polish Notation)

 A simple implementation of the Shunting Yard algorithm in C++.